The 100-Year Flood Is Not What You Think

 But in this case, the house does not always win.

 The term “100-year flood” is a technical definition, not a prediction.
-It describes a fixed annual probability, not a schedule.
+FEMA describes the 100-year flood as the 1% annual chance flood and uses the same 26% figure for a 30-year mortgage in high-risk flood zones.
 The math here assumes independence and constant risk, which is how floodplain maps are formally constructed.

 Real-world flood risk can be higher or lower depending on location, elevation, drainage, and changing climate conditions.